rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

 #### Logs

-The SGX HUB installs by default to /opt/shub with the following folders.
+The Integration HUB installs by default to /opt/ihub with the following folders.

 #### Bin

 This folder contains executable scripts.

-**9.1.4.2 Dbscripts**

-Contains database scripts.

 **Other folders which are created during installation are:**

 #### Configuration

-This folder /etc/shub/ contains certificates, keys, and configuration files.
+This folder /etc/ihub/ contains certificates, keys, and configuration files.

 #### Logs

-This folder contains log files: /var/log/shub/
+This folder contains log files: /var/log/ihub/

 ## Certificate Management Service